Alabama State User Meetings

 0 - Open

-1 - Priority - Severly damaged, Osmose Priority poles, needs immediate attention
+1 - Priority - Severely damaged, Osmose Priority poles, needs immediate attention

 2 - Reject - Routine change out, not immediate, Osmose Reject Poles